alearnaiz/menu-planning-api/README.md

 # Menu planning

 ## Overview
-Menu planning API is an API for generating random menu using your common starters, lunches and dinners.
+Menu planning API is an API for generating random menus using your common starters, lunches and dinners

 ## Requirements
 * Python >= 3.3